On dropping the first Sobol' point: Introduction

 A Sobol' sequence is an infinite sequence of points $\bsu_1,\bsu_2,\dots\in[0,1]^d$ constructed to fill out the unit cube with low discrepancy, meaning that a measure of the distance between the discrete uniform distribution on $\bsu_1,\dots,\bsu_n$ and the continuous uniform distribution on $[0,1]^d$ is made small.
 These points are ordinarily used to approximate

 The reason for calling this estimate $\hat\mu_{\bsu,1}$ will become apparent later.
 Sobol' sequences are often used to estimate expectations with respect to unbounded random variables, such as Gaussians.
 In such cases $f$ subsumes a transformation from the uniform distribution on $[0,1]^d$ to some other more appropriate distribution.
 This article uses $1$-based indexing, so that the initial point is $\bsu_1$.
 Sometimes $0$-based indexing is used, and then the initial point is denoted $\bsu_0$.
-Both indexing conventions are widespread in mathematics and software for Sobol' points.
+Both indexing conventions are widespread in mathematics and software for Sobol' points and both have their benefits.
+Whichever convention is used, the first point should not be dropped.

 The initial point of the Sobol' sequence is $\bsu_1=(0,0,\dots,0)$.
 A common practice is to skip that point, similar to the burn-in practice in Markov chain Monte Carlo (MCMC).
 One then estimates $\mu$ by